Little Caesar (film): Original novel

 Burnett moved to Chicago in 1928 and wrote the novel based on his observations and research.
 He later said:

 I was reaching for a gutter Macbeth—a composite figure that would indicate how men could rise to prominence or money under the most hazardous conditions, but not much more hazardous than the men of the Renaissance... if you have this type of society, it will produce such men.
 That’s what I was looking for, a type.
 Rico was doomed from the first.
 If he had a tragic flaw, it was over-impulsive action.
 But he is the picture of overriding ambition.

+Contrary to popular belief, the titular character was not based on Al Capone, but was composite character based on various individuals, notably Sam Cardinelli.
+Several film historians have suggested that Joe Massara is based on George Raft.
+"Big Boy" was a reference to "Big Bill" Hale Thompson, the notoriously corrupt mayor of Chicago.
+Pete Montana was based upon Chicago Outfit boss "Big Jim" Colosimo.

 The novel was a best seller.
 Burnett attributed this to the fact "it was the world seen completely through the eyes of a gangster.
 It’s a commonplace now, but it had never been done before then."